writethedocs/www/docs/conf/portland/2020/unconference.rst

 To lead an unconf session, propose a topic and pick a time; unconf sessions are scheduled for the same time slots as talks on the main stage.

-Sessions take place in Hopin, but you propose a session by adding your topic to a timeslot and table number in the  [Unconference sign-up sheet](https://docs.google.com/spreadsheets/d/1HPAXim5gkPmwhANJwngWcg1d09KHqOj3vILn5Tc5V9A/edit#gid=1493675134).
+Sessions take place in Hopin, but you propose a session by adding your topic to a timeslot and table number in the  `Unconference sign-up sheet <https://docs.google.com/spreadsheets/d/1HPAXim5gkPmwhANJwngWcg1d09KHqOj3vILn5Tc5V9A/edit#gid=1493675134>`__.

 When it's time for your session to begin, join the session in Hopin that corresponds to the table number you signed up for.
 There's a 15 minute break between sessions, but the previous session might still be running, so let them know it's time to switch.
 Give attendees a few minutes to join, then start the conversation!